-Volunteer Interpreters at Namadgi and Tidbinbillas
+Volunteer interpreters at Namadgi and Tidbinbilla

 Volunteer interpreters provide information and interpretation activities to local and international visitors on weekends, public holidays and during ACT school holidays.
 Ask a volunteer at the Tidbinbilla or Namadgi Visitor Information Centres about walks and activities in the park, talk about Corroboree Frogs and the reptile displays or get your kids to do some colouring-in.
 In the Sanctuary at Tidbinbilla, volunteers help to make your walk more exciting.
 They can tell you about the animals and plants that live there and know the best spots for Platypus sightings.
 During school holidays, volunteers also provide children's activities.